And the old king burned these over dried split wood

 ~ ~ ~

 Occasionally studies (or articles about studies) get circulated with titles like: The Sleep Patterns of Tribal People and What We Can Learn From Them.
-Perhaps you’ve seen one or two studies along those lines, at once assuming some set of people have something clever figured out, while assuming scientists can also deduce their secrets by observation.
+Perhaps you’ve seen one or two of these.
+The studies sort-of assume that an exotic group of people must have something clever figured out, and that scientists can deduce their secrets by observation.
 If there is one primary belief I want to convey, it is that